William P. Burch

 Burch’s son, Preston, and grandson, Elliott, both enjoyed outstanding careers as trainers and were also elected to the Hall of Fame.
 Burch also played a prominent role in the development of future Hall of Fame trainer Andrew J. Joyner and future Hall of Fame jockey George Odom.

-The last good horses Burch trained before his death at age 80 in 1926 was Cary T. Grayson’s My Own, winner of the 1923 Saratoga Cup and Maryland Handicap, and 1924 Saratoga Handicap.
+The last good horse Burch trained before his death at age 80 in 1926 was Cary T. Grayson’s My Own, winner of the 1923 Saratoga Cup and Maryland Handicap, and 1924 Saratoga Handicap.

 Achievements